alexmyczko/ruptime/README.md

 HOSTNAMECMD='hostname -f'
 ```

-Create a key for the encryption with `mcrypt`.
+Create a key for the encryption with `openssl`.
 You will need this on server and client for symmetric encryption.
 ```
 COLUMNS=160 dd if=/dev/urandom bs=1 count=60 2>/dev/null > /etc/ruptime/ruptime.key
 ```